Little Data, Big Data

 - Find the shared Sheet in your Google Drive and open it.
 You're now all working as a team on the same Sheet.

-- Open your bag of coloured matchsticks and roughly divide them between everyone in the group.
+- Roughly divide your coloured matchsticks between everyone in the group.

-- Count your own little pile of matches and enter the data into the shared Sheet.
+- Count your own little pile of matchsticks and enter your data into the shared Sheet.
 Don't forget to enter your names in Column B.

 - Be careful not to change a cell that shouldn't be changed.
 (If you try to, you'll get a warning about it)